-[Last updated May 13, 2019] JSCAPE MFT Server makes it easy to strengthen secure file transfers with OpenPGP encryption.
-But before you can protect your files with PGP, you need to create the necessary public/private key pairs.
+JSCAPE MFT Server makes it easy to strengthen secure file transfers with OpenPGP encryption and decryption.
+But before you can protect your files with this cryptography method, you need to create the necessary public/private key pairs.
 In this post, we introduce you to three ways of doing that.Read More

 For today’s security tip, we talk about data-at-rest encryption.
 When your users upload files to your file transfer server, those files are usually stored in plaintext.
 The risk there is that, if an attacker somehow gains unauthorized access to that server, he or she could simply grab those files and then view their contents.Read More